ramit21/machine-learning-python/README.md

 6. Paramater tuning
 7. Prediction

+See ml.py example covering above steps in details.

 ### Sampling
 It is the process used in statistical analysis in which a predetermined number of observations are taken from a larger population.
 The methodology used to sample from a larger population depends on the type of analysis being performed but may include simple random sampling or systematic sampling.